GOVERNANCE AND

 • Reviews and recommends the annual GBJ Report for approval to the Board

-• Meets twice per annum
+• Meets twice a year

-WHL Board Social and Ethics Committee:
+Board Social and Ethics Committee:

-• Oversees and reports on organisational ethics, the Group’s responsible corporate citizenship, sustainable development (excluding those matters within the remit of the Board Sustainability Committee), and stakeholder relationships, including the approval of a stakeholder engagement strategy
+• Oversees and reports on organisational ethics, the Group’s responsible corporate citizenship, sustainable development (excluding those matters within the remit of the Sustainability Committee), and stakeholder relationships, including the approval of a stakeholder engagement strategy

-• Meets three times per annum
+• Meets three times a year

 • Review GBJ strategy and performance regularly